Seychelles International Business Company (IBC)

 The Business Tax (Amendment) Act, 2018 introduces Territorial Tax System in Seychelles as of 1st January 2019.
 A Seychelles IBC which does not derive assessable income in Seychelles is not subject to any tax or duty on income or profits.
 Article 5.(1) of the Seychelles Business Tax (Amendment) Act, 2018, states as follows:

 5.(1) An amount derived by a resident person in carrying on business is derived from sources in Seychelles if derived from activities conducted, goods situated or rights used in Seychelles <…>.

 In a similar fashion, a Seychelles IBC is also also exempt from any stamp duties on all transactions relating to its business, in particular on any transfers of property to or by the company, and on any transactions in respect of the shares, debt obligations or other securities of the IBC.

-In order to qualify as an IBC, a Seychelles company must satisfy the following criteria:
+In order to maintain its zero-tax status, a Seychelles company must satisfy the following criteria: